 The Communication Sciences & Disorders Department embraces a philosophy of clinical service delivery that is consistent with the ethical standards, scope of practice, and current standards of practices of ASHA.
 It is our goal to serve individuals with communication disorders in the most effective and humane manner possible and to ensure that our students commit themselves to this fundamental clinical value.
 Our department strives to foster the development of our students’ values to allow them to hold paramount the well-being of clients and their families/caregivers.

-The Winkler Clinic offers a variety of services for adults and children with articulation, fluency, voice/reasonance, receptive/expressive language, swallowing, cognitive aspects, communication modalities, and hearing.
+The Winkler Clinic offers a variety of services for adults and children with articulation, voice/resonance, receptive/expressive language, swallowing, cognitive aspects, communication modalities, and fluency.
 These include:

 - Comprehensive diagnostic evaluations for all disorders of communication